satakagi/TPAC2019-docs/README.md

 They are also developing [learning/tutorial materials](https://tutorial.chirimen.org) for beginners of WebApps and IoT technology.

+## Activity intention
+Rather than practical, for prototyping and learning.

+However, such educational board computers and their use cases have a huge market for both Rasoberry PI and micro:bit, so it makes sense to make them web-friendly.

 # Implementations
 Except for B2G, WebI2C and WebGPIO are implemented by polyfills.